jgray970/sc_shop_assistant/README.md

 ### `scraping_data_.db`

 A prefilled SQLite database file that can be used to test locally.
-Adjusting the backend and frontend files to point to local environment secrets will enable the ability to scrape data with web_scrape_db_load.py and land in a local db.
+Adjusting the backend and frontend files to point to local environment secrets while enabling the ability to scrape data with web_scrape_db_load.py and land in a local db.
 For end-user testing and production focuses, a hosted db (heroku, aws, etc.) is suggested.
 All SQL syntax in relevant .py files should be adjusted to point to SQLite db instead of PostgeSQL db.